Christian-2003/password-vault/docs/development/Autofill Caching Strategy.md

 The autofill service uses three different caches to fulfill it's task.
 All of these types are described in this section.

 ###### Mapping Cache
 The `MappingCache` maps a _package name_ to a list of _UUIDs_.
 Each UUID represents an account that contains autofill data for the respective app.
-The cache is stored in the file _/autofill/mapping.cache_ within the internal app storage.
+The cache is stored in the file _autofill_mapping.cache_ within the internal app storage.

 The mapping cache looks as follows:
 ```csv